Last updated on December 23rd, 2018

 The price of milk is up

 Although we could afford it, I refused to pay that price.
 A year earlier I was complaining because the price was fluctuating between $3.40 – $3.50 a gallon.
 Who would’ve thought the price would shortly go over $4.00?
-(But there is no inflation?!)
+(But there is no food price inflation?!)

 Powdered milk in bulk

-Ken and I decided to look into powdered milk.
+We decided to look into powdered milk.
 What we discovered may surprise you.
 We found several websites where you can purchase powdered milk in #10 cans.

 – This is not the powdered milk of our youth.
 It tastes great!
 But here’s a word of warning.
 After you mix your first batch, don’t take your first taste until after you’ve refrigerated it for a few hours.
 I’ll admit, it doesn’t taste too great when it’s warm.
 And make sure you use a whisk to mix, not a spoon.